 Editor Picks – Top 3 Online Betting Sites For Greyhound Betting

-Check conditions and look out for any bias, especially during wet weather
+Check the greyhounds’s conditions and look out for any bias, especially during wet weather

-Always look for well-drawn dogs over the faster “unlucky losers.”
+Always look for well-drawn greyhounds over the faster “unlucky losers”

 Note that the dogs with the cleanest runs often win the races, especially those that are graded.
 How well a dog performs in the first 100 yards after release makes a great impact on the results.

-Favour a young pup with scope to improve rather the old timers
+Favour a young greyhound with scope to improve rather than the old-timers

 The best advice we can offer to new greyhound racing betters is to back young pups – those that have run less than 20 races.
 This is mainly because these pups are still adjusting, improving and learning how to negotiate bends smoothly.
 They have got nowhere to go but up, unlike the old timers on the race.

-Make your own tissue prices and look for stand out value in the early prices
+Make your tissue prices and look for stand-out value in the early prices

 Once you have a firm understanding of a particular track or a particular race, it’s important to jot down your prices.
 This will stop you from taking short prices.
-Also, be on the lookout for the underprice dogs as they naturally end up being profitable over time.
+Also, be on the lookout for underpriced dogs as they naturally end up being profitable over time.

-Try and visualize how a race will be run and understand the nuances of every track
+Try and visualize how a greyhound race will be run and understand the nuances of every track

 Although acquiring the skill is not easy, the predictive power that it affords the punters is enviable.

-Specialise at a select number of tracks first, then expand
+Specialise in a select number of greyhound tracks first, then expand

 Do not try to get your hands on every race.
 Greyhound races can give you bursts of adrenaline.
 However, you should be careful not to get addicted to the action and bet every two minutes.